-It has been privately funded and developed by me, myself, and I, but it has been improved greatly from input and pictures from its audience.
+It has been privately funded and developed, but it has been improved tremendously from contributions by its users.
 The site is intended for my own education and entertainment, and to help me to connect with others with similar interests.
 It is not for profit.
-(I got the .com domain before I realized that .org would be more appropriate.
+I used the .com domain during the early years of the world wide web, and later realized that .org would be more appropriate.

 The web site is aimed at anyone who knows the common name or scientific name of a reptile or amphibian found in California who wants to see pictures and a little information about an animal.

-I have not footnoted ever bit of information (this is not a scholarly text...) but the majority of the species account information is adapted from other published sources which are noted under "references."
+This is not meant to be a scholarly text, but the majority of the species account information is adapted from other published sources which are either noted in the text or included in a source noted at the bottom of the page under "references."

 Please honor the copyright of the sounds and photographs and videos found on this site.

-The Scientific and Common Names used here are based on the most recent lists published by the Society for the Study of Amphibians and Reptiles.
+The Scientific and Common Names used here are based mostly on the most recent lists published by the Society for the Study of Amphibians and Reptiles.
 You can read more about this here.

 or in neighboring states where many of the same species native to California also occur, including Baja California.
 The majority of the animals were photographed and left right where they were found.
 When a herp was handled for close-up photography, measures were taken to avoid stressing or injuring it.
 Even the most nervous animals will usually calm down with time, allowing a brief time to photograph them, but sometimes cooling them in an ice chest for a few minutes will avoid stressing them unnecessarily.
 However, very few of the animals shown here were chilled to make them easier to photograph.
 A few of the animals depicted here are captive specimens from private collections, labs, or museums that I was allowed to photograph, and many photos have been donated or borrowed from the internet with permission and credit.

 Some show better-looking or more-easily photographed locations with suitable habitat near where the species was found.
 (Many species were found at night on a road and the aproximate habitat was photographed at another time in daylight.)
 Some of the habitat pictures illustrate typical habitat at a location where a species has been reported or is represented by a museum specimen.

 Unlike the many so-called nature shows that are so popular now with their over-dramatic wildlife manhandlers who insist on proving their dominance over the biggest and most dangerous animals, the intent here is to show native herps and their habitat, not to showcase the hunter and photographer.
 Human hands might be shown to give an indication of an animal's size and occasionally people are shown holding animals, but you won't see anyone wrestling crocodiles here.

 Some authorities also attribute these losses to collecting since it is apparently easier for them to blame individuals than to tackle the complicated problem of our land-use needs vs. land conservation.
-We do not want to encourage the collection of wild herps unless there is long-term plan to care for them, but we understand that collecting native herps and caring for them as pets can help develop an appreciation, an understanding, and a respect for them that is not often gained through reading or observing alone.
+I do not want to encourage the collection of wild herps unless there is long-term plan to care for them, but I understand that collecting native herps and caring for them as pets can help develop an appreciation, an understanding, and a respect for them that is not often gained by reading or observing alone.
 And without this appreciation there certainly would be no popular interest in intelligent conservation and protection of our native herps.